dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Do not use alpha adjustment as a way to hide parts or whole UIs.
 If any element is invisible but his state is still set to **active**, it will take part in rendering process and use computational resources.
 Make sure to disable such elements for the period of inactivity.

 18. **Pool that scroll** </br>
 Use pooling approach for Scroll Views for cases like leaderboards or any long lists.
-This will ensure smooth loading, updating and behaviour of element-heavy UI objects.
+This will ensure smooth loading, updating and behavior of element-heavy UI objects.
 For specific pulling techniques visit [official page.](https://unity3d.com/ru/learn/tutorials/topics/best-practices/optimizing-ui-controls)

 19. **Active or Inactive?
 Your team mate doesn't know** </br>
 Frequently, the logic of the game assumes that some UI is turned on before start, some appears while the user is interacting with the game/app and some should only appear seldom.